mekenig/eba-example-agents/docs/components/Actions.md

 :Products(optional data :Category) -> data :Products
 ```

-In this case we can return products related to a certain category if we have category data or all the products otherwise.
+In this case we can return products related to a certain category if we have category data or all of the products if the `:Category` concept is not present.

 The input parameters can be implicit: